 It’s important to keep raw meat and poultry products away from cooked foods (a big culprit, Gravani said, is putting cooked meat on the same plate you carried it on raw).
 And cooking foods to the right temperature, and keeping them hot is critical.

 It’s also crucial to refrigerate or cool foods properly.
-For outdoor dining (relevant especially in summer of 2020!), Gravani recommends using a separate cooler for beverages so that perishables maintain temperature in one that’s not constantly being opened and closed.
+For outdoor dining, Gravani recommends using a separate cooler for beverages so that perishables maintain temperature in one that’s not constantly being opened and closed.